SSWConsulting/SSW.People.Profiles/Chris-Schultz/Chris-Schultz.md

 [[imgBadge]]
 | [![](../badges/Certification-microsoft-azure-fundamentals.png)](https://www.credly.com/badges/55060296-b73c-4040-a1a8-affac658aded/public_url)

 Chris Schultz is the Senior Systems Administrator at SSW.
 He's a creative problem solver with experience in a wide range of infrastructure related technologies.

-Chris gained most of his experience working in the Education sector, building and maintaining systems to support hundreds of staff and students.
-Now, he's utilising this experience and translating his skills into cloud technologies.
+Chris Schultz is a Senior Systems Administrator at SSW, bringing a wealth of experience in a wide array of infrastructure-related technologies.
+With a knack for creative problem-solving, Chris has demonstrated his expertise in the Education sector, where he built and maintained systems to support hundreds of staff and students.
+Now, he's leveraging this experience to excel in the realm of cloud technologies.

+Chris's background in the Education sector has equipped him with a deep understanding of the unique needs and challenges in this environment.
+His experience in managing large-scale systems has honed his skills in problem-solving, project management, and strategic planning.

+In his current role at SSW, Chris is responsible for managing and maintaining the company's IT infrastructure.
+He's adept at implementing new technologies, optimizing system performance, and ensuring the security and integrity of the company's data.
+His technical expertise, coupled with his strategic thinking and problem-solving skills, makes him a valuable asset to any project.

 [![Chris's github stats](https://github-readme-stats.vercel.app/api?username=chrisschultzssw&theme=dark)](https://github.com/chrisschultzssw/github-readme-stats)